William Pitt Kellogg

-William Pitt Kellogg (December 8, 1830 – August 10, 1918) was an American lawyer and Republican Party politician who served as a United States Senator from 1868 to 1872 and from 1877 to 1883 and as the Governor of Louisiana from 1873 to 1877 during the Reconstruction Era.
+William Pitt Kellogg (December 8, 1830 – August 10, 1918) was an American lawyer and Republican Party politician who served as the governor of Louisiana from 1873 to 1877 and twice served as a United States senator during the Reconstruction era.

-He was one of the most important politicians in Louisiana during and immediately after Reconstruction and was notable for being elected after most other Republican officials had been defeated when white Democrats regained control of state politics.
-He is also notable as one of few incumbent senators to be elected to the House of Representatives, where he served from 1883 to 1885.
-He was the last elected Republican governor of Louisiana until Dave Treen in 1980 and the last Republican to serve as a senator from Louisiana until David Vitter was elected in 2004.
+He was one of the most important politicians in Louisiana during and immediately after Reconstruction and was notable for being elected after most other Republican officials had been defeated when Democrats regained control of state politics, though he was also one of the Northern-born politicians who were derided by Southerners as "carpetbaggers" during this period.
+Kellogg is also notable as one of the few incumbent senators ever to be elected to the U.S. House of Representatives, where he served one term.
+He was the last Republican U.S. senator from Louisiana until David Vitter in 2005.

-Early life and education
+Early life

-Kellogg was born in Orwell, Vermont, near the New York border, where he spent his childhood.
-After completing his education in the common schools, he moved to Peoria, Illinois, at the age of eighteen and was a school teacher for several years.
-His fifth cousin William Kellogg lived in the area and served as a member of the United States House of Representatives from 1857 to 1863.
+Kellogg was born in Orwell, Vermont to Sherman Kellogg, a minister, and Rebecca Eaton.
+He was educated in common schools and attended Norwich Military Academy.
+His family moved to Peoria, Illinois when he was eighteen and here he taught school and read law.
+In 1854 he was admitted to the bar and began practicing as an attorney in Canton.
+He also entered into politics around this time and was a founding member of the Illinois Republican Party, becoming a delegate to the 1860 Republican Convention in Chicago and later a presidential elector for Abraham Lincoln.